cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/batch/table.rst

 .. rubric:: Description

-Batch Sink for CDAP Tables.
 Writes records to a Table with one record field mapping to the Table rowkey, and all other record fields mapping to Table columns.

 .. rubric:: Use Case